RamSailopal/YottaDB-Grafana-Server/README.md

 https://docs.yottadb.com/ProgrammersGuide/commands.html#zshow

-The metrics for the individual categories will be exposed through 3 separate enpoints as demonstrated in the graphics below:
+The metrics for the individual categories will be exposed through 3 separate endpoints as demonstrated in the graphic below:

 ![Alt text](Grafanaserver.JPG?raw=true "Backend server")